michaloblastni/targeted-individual-simulator/README.md

 Remark: the only significant challenge to overcome is the decoding of EEG into text.
 Publicly available solutions are PoCs rather than production use.
 Hardware with 16 channels costs around $1000.

 # Physical design
-$5 electronics allows sensing, reasoning and acting.
+$5 electronics can implement the sense, reason and act framework.
 It is a voice recognition agent: https://www.youtube.com/watch?v=dAqX4CmozfM&ab_channel=techiesms

 The electronics can be purchased at https://www.aliexpress.com/item/1005008356177308.html

 It is programmable, so you can add rules to make it pick up particular things you say and respond to them.

-The only missing part is a BCI that can sense the human inner voice and decode it into audible speech (Brain to speech) and its opposite, a BCI that can stimulate a human brain to produce a human inner voice with a reply from the electronics (Speech to brain).
+The only missing part is a BCI that can sense the human inner voice and decode it into audible speech (Thought to speech) and its opposite, a BCI that can stimulate a human brain to produce a human inner voice with a reply from the electronics (Speech to thought).

+Until thought to speech and speech to tought are researched and developed, the simulator can be evaluated by speaking aloud while thinking.
+For that, it can be equipped with sample rules based on real-world data collected from people who identify themselves as targeted.